-Why 2-3 hours visit duration is ideal for with kids: Arrive early to picnic, watch a lower-division match, and stroll nearby without rushing kids.
+Why 2-3 hours visit duration is ideal for with kids: Enough time for a match, picnic, and a seaside walk without rushing the kids.

 Spread a blanket on the grass by the main entrance.